pwintz/dryer-lint/README.md

 ```
 in the root of this repository.

-To see the console output of Dryer Lint, open the VS Code "Output" panel and select "Dryer Lint" from the dropdown.
+To see the console output of Dryer Lint, open the VS Code “Output” panel and select “Dryer Lint” from the dropdown.

 <!-- The configuration options can be found in the `contributes.configuration` section of the [`package.json`](package.json). -->